oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Request {#status-list-request}

-To obtain the Status List or Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token.
+To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token.

-If the Status List is provided by an HTTP endpoint (and not as a Status List Token), the provider of the Status List MUST utilize TLS.
-Which version(s) should be implemented will vary over time.
-A TLS server certificate check MUST be performed as defined in Section 5 and 6 of {{RFC6125}}.

 The HTTP endpoint SHOULD support the use of Cross-Origin Resource Sharing (CORS) {{CORS}} and/or other methods as appropriate to enable Browser-Based clients to access it.

 The Relying Party SHOULD send the following Accept-Header to indicate the requested response type:

-- "application/statuslist+json" for Status List in JSON format
 - "application/statuslist+jwt" for Status List in JWT format
-- "application/statuslist+cbor" for Status List in CBOR format
 - "application/statuslist+cwt" for Status List in CWT format

 If the Relying Party does not send an Accept Header, the response type is assumed to be known implicit or out-of-band.